PolusAI/image-tools/utils/polus-bfio-util/README.md

 package to access the Bioformats library.
 One of the issues with using the `python-bioformats` package is reading and writing large image planes (>2GB).
 The challenge lies in the way Bioformats reads and writes large image planes, using an `int` value to index the file.
-To do get around this, files can be read or written in chunks and the classes provided in `bfio` handle this automatically.
+To get around this, files can be read or written in chunks and the classes provided in `bfio` handle this automatically.
 The `BioWriter` class in this package only writes files in the `.ome.tif` format, and automatically sets the tile sizes to 1024.

 Docker containers with all necessary components are available (see **Docker Containers** section).